 Current Trends in Running Back Play

 The modern NFL has seen a shift in the role of running backs, with many teams prioritizing pass-catching abilities and versatility.
-However, Lynch's powerful, physical running style remains a valuable asset, and many teams still seek backs who can effectively run between the tackles and wear down defenses.
+Still, Lynch's powerful, physical running style remains a valuable asset, and many teams still seek backs who can effectively run between the tackles and wear down defenses.

 Lynch's Influence on Younger Players